 - Looking at a current draft, and discussing how to optimise it

 Perfect for: Someone who wants to learn how to write well for their biz

 Following the rules for a good health blog

 Your blog is not just for fun.
 It is an aspect of your marketing, and is essential for most businesses.
 So the last thing you want to do is sabotage your biz.

 That’s why it’s important to write a good health blog.
 By following the rules of writing, you can craft an article that is easier for your reader to read and enjoy.

 Perfect for: Someone who just wants a place to get started

-Does proofreading, editing or 1 on 1 sessions sound like your best choice?
-I offer each of these services to health and wellness businesses.
-Send me a message, and we can organise a quote tailored to your needs.
+Does proofreading, editing or 1:1 sessions sound like your best choice?
+I offer each of these services to health and wellness businesses – see more information here.